psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

 Note the number ``9`` in ``medusa:9``.
 Yours will likely be different.
 Take note of your number, as it references *your* VNC session and will be used later.

-The VNC server runs until it is terminated by your (or a reboot of Medusa).
+The VNC server runs until it is terminated by you (or a reboot of Medusa).
 If you close your client/disconnect, it will continue to run.
 If you "log out" in the session, it will terminate the server.